maxkasy/home/_pages/workshops/ai_information_filtering.md

 #### Tuesday, May 26

-15:45 Manish Raghavan [Seminar Room G]
+15:00 Manish Raghavan [Seminar Room A]
 *TBD*